sumaris-net/sumaris-pod/src/site/markdown/index.md

 Ways in which you can help:

  - Test existing features and provide feedback,
  - [Report bugs or ask for enhancements](https://github.com/sumaris-net/sumaris-app/issues),
  - Add documentation,
  - Translate SUMARiS to your own language,
  - Translate the documentation,
  - Improve this website,
  - Help others to learn to use SUMARiS, etc.

-## Partners
+## Project's partners

-SUMARiS tools are developed with the help of:
+SUMARiS tools have been developed by the following consortium:

 [![](./images/logos/logo-eis.png)](https://www.e-is.pro)
 [![](./images/logos/logo-ifremer.png)](https://www.ifremer.fr)